quixio/quix-streams/README.md

 - <b>Checkpointing</b>: Quix Streams allows manual or automatic checkpointing when you read data from a Kafka Topic.
 This provides the ability to inform the Message Broker that you have already processed messages up to one point.

-- <b>Horizontal scaling</b>: Quix Streams handles horizontal scale out of the box via the streaming context feature.
-You can scale the processing services, from one replica to many and back to one, and the library ensures that the data load is always shared between your replicas consistenly.
+- <b>Horizontal scaling</b>: Quix Streams handles horizontal scaling using the streaming context feature.
+You can scale the processing services, from one replica to many and back to one, and the library ensures that the data load is always shared between your replicas consistently.

 For a detailed overview of features, [visit our docs.](https://www.quix.io/docs/sdk/introduction.html)

-### Comming soon
+### Coming soon

 This library is actively in developing process.
-We have some features planned in the [road map](https://github.com/orgs/quixai/projects/1) of the library comming soon:
+We have some features planned in the [road map](https://github.com/orgs/quixai/projects/1) of the library coming soon:

 (WIP)